Back to All Projects

 Winnetka, Illinois, 2009, Residential

 This charming Dutch Colonial had lots going for it: a great location, schools nearby, a large living room, and a pool.
-Its charm had faded with several slapdash additions, disconnection from the garden and pool, archaic kitchen, unusable interior rooms.
-We listened to the owner, then diagrammed their lifestyle.
+Its charm had faded with several slapdash additions, disconnection from the garden and pool, archaic kitchen, and unusable interior rooms.
+We listened to the owner and then diagrammed their lifestyle.
 We discovered they live in the kitchen.
 This led to a radical idea to flip the living room and kitchen.

 A dance ensues between the old and new; the past and the rising of something new.
 Two small additions expand the dining and living rooms, their roofs get low and linear to speak to the land and set a stage for the existing Gambrel roofs.
 The stair hall is extended to harvest a third-floor attic for a guest suite.
 A focus on simplicity of detail and authenticity of material set the stage for the next scene both this charming home and those who dwell within it.